Online Learning

 The brighter side

 Speaking of India, there has been an increase in the number of women applying for STEM related programs and degrees.
-The gender gap in STEM narrowed from 23% enrollments in 2019 to 32% in 2021.
+The proportion of women enrolling in STEM courses in India rose to 32% in 2021, from 22% in 2019.

-The government of India in September 2022, launched a new initiative called Women in Enginering, Science and Technology (WEST).
+The government of India in September 2022 launched a new initiative called Women in Engineering, Science and Technology (WEST).
 This program will cater to women in the STEM background and empower them further to contribute to the field of science and technology.
 Women who are part of this program will get a platform for pursuing research in basic or applied sciences frontier areas of science and engineering.
-This skill development program will help upskill women for posts like lab technicians and fill gaps in the R&D infrastructure of the country.
 It also provides a platform for women to showcase their research, achievements, and exchange ideas on taking the country forward in science, technology and innovation.

 How online education is helping